SmashedFrenzy16/Flash-Paint-Program/README.md

 # Flash Paint Program
-This is a simple paint program made using FlashDevelop and aimed for Adobe Flash Player 21+.
+This is a simple paint program made using FlashDevelop.

+## Requirements